Dyslexia Support South: Where hope meets learning

 • poor eye tracking ability (eye movement control)

-• visual stress from sensitivity to glare, pattern and flickering (Irlen Syndrome)
+• visual stress from sensitivity to glare, pattern and flickering (a processing issue rather than a vision issue)

-It is common to have more than one visual issue so you need to see a person who can look at the variety of visual issues.
+It is common to have more than one of these issues, so it’s important to see someone who can look at all aspects.

-It is important to note that visual stress is NOT dyslexia.
-Dyslexia is a language-based learning difficulty however both can make it difficult for a child to engage with their reading.
+Visual stress is NOT dyslexia.
+Dyslexia is a language-based learning difficulty, however both can make it harder for a child to engage with reading.

 You may notice your child